aristot/sails-hook-sequelize-blueprints/README.md

 # sails-hook-sequeliz-blueprints
-Sails V1.4 blueprints for sequelize ORM V6
+Sails V1.5 blueprints for sequelize ORM V6
+To be used with sails-hook-sequeliz

 The blueprints waterline replaced with Sequelize.